 Start with some planning.
-Check each and every room of your house and write down what you are going to get rid of, and what you are going to keep.
-If it is your first move, you can do a little research too see what items will require special packing and an additional insurance.
+Check every room of your house and write what you will get rid of, and what you will keep.
+If it is your first move, you can do a little research too see what items will require special packing and additional insurance.

 Choose your partners

 Sadly, moving to a new home in London is rarely possible without the help of moving, packing or cleaning companies.
 You can get a quote for each service but know that the accuracy depends on how well you have described the size and type of the job.
 There are different options, you can pack your stuff but just outsource the moving.
 Almost all tenancy agreements

 end with a thorough cleaning, required by your landlord, so bear this in mind.